irenhajnal/HR_Dashboard_MySQL_PowerBI/README.md

 ### Data Visualization
-The data sources for developing the dashboard in Power BI I are the .csv files exported from MySQL.
+The data sources for developing the dashboard in Power BI are the .csv files exported from MySQL.

 #### Charts